AP® Exam Registration, Cost and Eligibility

-If you are a high school student and are planning to take AP® exams, staying up to date with information about the exams is very important.
-This page highlights some of the critical points concerning AP Exam eligibility requirements, registration, and the cost of each AP exam.
+If you are a high school student planning to take AP® exams, it's a good idea to stay updated about them.
+This page highlights some important points regarding AP exam eligibility requirements, registration, and the cost of each exam.

 AP Exam Eligibility

-In addition to high school students, students in college and adults choosing to return to college can also take AP exams, because the College Board® has not set an upper age limit for taking the AP tests.
-The flexibility of the AP program also allows home-schooled students to take the exam!
-Reach out to your nearest AP center or call the AP services to register yourself today.
+In addition to high school students, college students and adults who wish to return to college can also take AP exams.
+The College Board® does not have an upper age limit for taking these tests, although this is uncommon.
+The AP program also allows home-schooled students to participate in the exam.
+To register, please contact your nearest AP center or call AP services.

 AP Exam Registration

-After knowing your eligibility requirements, your next step is to learn the nitty-gritty of the AP exam registration process.
-This section answers all your queries about AP exam registration procedures and steps to take if you wish to cancel your registration.
+After familiarizing yourself with the eligibility requirements, the next step is to learn about the details of the AP exam registration process.
+This section provides answers to all your questions about AP exam registration procedures and steps to take if you wish to cancel your registration.

 Can anyone register for an AP exam?

-How to register yourself for the AP exam?
+How can you register yourself for an AP exam?

-To register for your AP exam, follow these steps:
+To self-register for an AP exam, follow these steps:

-• Once the code is entered, it will open a pop-up showing your high school name, the course or exam you are taking, and the name of your AP teacher.
+• Once you enter the code, a pop-up will appear showing your high school name, the course or exam you are taking, and the name of your AP teacher.

-• Once you are sure you are in the correct class, click “Yes” and fill out your registration information; click on “Save,” and you are all set!
+• Once you are sure you are in the correct class, click “Yes” and fill in your registration information.
+Click “Save,” and you are all set!

-• To review your course and exam details, you can always go back to your “My AP” page and scroll through the details.
+• If you want to review your course and exam details, just go back to your “My AP” page and scroll through the details.

 Your school may require you to enter your exam registration manually.
-If this is the case, click on the “Register” button in your class section view on the “My AP” page after enrolling in your class sections.
-Doing this will let your AP coordinator know that you plan to take the exam, and they will order it for you.
+If so, after enrolling in your class sections, click the “Register” button in your class section view on the “My AP” page.
+This will let your AP coordinator know that you plan to take the exam, and they will order it for you.
 If you don’t see this option, it means you’ve automatically been registered for the exam.

-Alternatively, if you are interested in taking an online AP course, or your high school does not offer a course you are interested in, please call AP services at 888-225-5427 or email them using an online form.
-They will be able to guide you through the sign-up process and also order the exam kit on your behalf.
+Alternatively, if you are interested in taking an online AP course or if your high school does not offer a course you are interested in, give AP Services a call at 888-225-5427 or email them using their online form.
+They will be able to guide you through the sign-up process and order the exam kit on your behalf.

 When is the deadline for AP exam registration?

-The official deadline to register for the 2023 AP exams is Tuesday, November 15, 2022.
-However, most high schools establish their own deadlines for late AP exam registration, so always remember to check the deadline for registration with your school beforehand.
+The official deadline to register for the 2024 AP exams was Tuesday, November 15, 2023.
+However, most high schools set their own deadlines for late AP exam registration, so always remember to check with your school about the registration deadline in advance.

 • For payment of the exam fees, talk to your AP coordinator.

-• After you have finished registering for an exam, the date and time of your exam will appear in your “My AP” section.
-Be sure to talk to your AP coordinator in case you need any clarification regarding the 2023 AP exam schedule or anything else.
+• Once you have finished registering for an exam, the date and time will appear in your “My AP” section.
+If you have any questions about the 2024 AP exam schedule or anything else, make sure to talk to your AP coordinator for clarification.

-• Your AP coordinator will notify you about the time and place to report for your exams.
+• Your AP coordinator will notify you about the time and location of your exams.

-Be sure to stay up to date on your assignments, practice your skills, and get that perfect AP score!
+Remember to keep up with your assignments, practice your skills, and aim for that perfect AP score.

 Can I cancel my AP exam registration?

 Yes, you can cancel your registration for an AP exam.
-However, you might be charged a cancellation fee and only be issued a partial refund for the canceled exam.
-Schools vary in their policies and deadlines for canceling registration for AP exams.
-Remember to check with your school or your AP test center for further details.
+However, there might be a cancellation fee and you may only receive a partial refund for the canceled exam.
+Each school has different policies and deadlines for canceling AP exam registration.
+Remember to check with your school or AP test center for more information.

 AP Exam Cost & Fees

 After you decide to take an AP exam, the next step is to learn everything about the cost of the exam, how to pay exam fees, if any late fees are applicable, and other payment-related questions.
-We’ve compiled for you many FAQs about the cost of taking AP exams in this section so that you have all the info you need in one place.
-Let’s roll!
+We’ve compiled some FAQs about the cost of taking AP exams in this section so you can have all the info you need in one place.

 How much do AP exams cost?

-As of 2023, each AP exam costs $97 for regular subjects.
-However, your school could charge a different amount to cover the administration costs.
-Usually, the cost of the AP exam rises by $1 or $2 each year.
+As of 2024, most AP exams cost $98 (Some exceptions include AP Seminar and AP Research, which cost $146).
+However, your school may charge a different amount to cover administration costs.
+The cost of AP exams typically rises by $1 or $2 each year.

 AP Exam Fee Structure